Metrix-Labs/metrix/packages/providers/upload-aws-s3/README.md

 The move to virtual-hosted–style URIs aligns with AWS's recommendation and future-proofing strategies.
 For an in-depth understanding of AWS's decision behind this transition, you can refer to their detailed post [here](https://aws.amazon.com/es/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/).

-### Configuring Your Strapi Application
+### Configuring Your Metrix Application

-If you wish to continue using the plugin with Strapi 4.15.x versions or newer without changing your URL format, it's possible to specify your desired URL format directly in the plugin's configuration.
+If you wish to continue using the plugin with Metrix 4.15.x versions or newer without changing your URL format, it's possible to specify your desired URL format directly in the plugin's configuration.
 Below is an example configuration highlighting the critical `baseUrl` property:

 ```javascript
 upload: {